simitii/CS-Grad-School-Applications-Reading-List/README.md

 # CS Grad School Application - Reading List
+This is a compilation of the resources I have used for applications in 2019.

 ## General
 * [Machine Learning PhD Applications — Everything You Need to Know](https://timdettmers.com/2018/11/26/phd-applications/)